 Through courageous nonviolent protest, boycotters in Tallahassee achieved an important victory in the struggle for civil rights.
 The case of Tallahassee proved that a commitment to nonviolence could achieve significant results towards equality.

-The program also features a viewing of documentaries (1) Footsteps to Freedom which chronicles the creation of the Tallahassee-Leon County Civil Rights Heritage Walk, honoring civil rights activists who made a difference in the Tallahassee area, and (2) Making the Lessons of the Tallahassee Bus Boycott Accessible Today, which illuminates oral interviews produced and narrated by Professor Paul Ortiz, Deborah Hendrix and staff from the Samuel Proctor Oral History Program at the University of Florida.
+The program also features a viewing of documentaries (1) Footsteps to Freedom which chronicles the creation of the Tallahassee-Leon County Civil Rights Heritage Walk, honoring civil rights activists who made a difference in the Tallahassee area, and (2) The Tallahassee Bus Boycott: Lessons for Our Time, which illuminates oral interviews produced and narrated by Professor Paul Ortiz and staff from the Samuel Proctor Oral History Program at the University of Florida.

-The 64th Anniversary Observance virtual program is available on FAMU's YouTube Channel: FAMUTube1887 or the following link: https://www.youtube.com/playlist?list=PL2UTkvV8qfZjDhCTqO1_-DjMsHGljlGHj.
+The 65th Anniversary Observance virtual program is available on FAMU's YouTube Channel: FAMUTube1887 or the following link: https://www.youtube.com/playlist?list=PL2UTkvV8qfZjDhCTqO1_-DjMsHGljlGHj and the City of Tallahassee’s television channel, WCOT (channel 13 on Comcast and CenturyLink) and on Talgov.com/wcot).
 Please enjoy!

 Video Production and Promotion Sponsored in part by WCTV-TV.
-A very special ‘thank you’ to Heather Peeples and Jeffrey Schlesser of WCTV-TV.
+A very special ‘thank you’ to Heather Peeples and Sabrina Fuller of WCTV-TV.

 Files coming soon.